atet/godot/README.md

 Issue | Solution
 --- | ---
-**"Intellisense is not working!"** | You must follow the configuration, setup, and instructions to open projects above for Intellisense to work in VSCode
+**"Intellisense is not working!"** | You must follow the configuration, setup, and instructions to open projects above for Intellisense to work in VS Code
 **"It's not working!"** | This concise tutorial has distilled hours of sweat, tears, and troubleshooting; _it can't not work_

 [Back to Top](#table-of-contents)